rorzen/owncloud-install-and-configure/index.md

  ```
  'overwriteprotocol' => '',
 ```
-3. When generating URLs, ownCloud attempts to detect whether the server is accessed via https or http.
-However, if ownCloud is behind a proxy and the proxy handles the https calls, ownCloud would not know that ssl is in use, which would result in incorrect URLs being generated.
+3. When generating URLs, ownCloud attempts to detect whether the server is accessed via ```https``` or ```http```.
+However, if ownCloud is behind a proxy and the proxy handles the https calls, ownCloud would not know that ```ssl``` is in use, which would result in incorrect URLs being generated.
  ```
  'overwritewebroot' => '',
 ```

 4.	ownCloud attempts to detect the webroot for generating URLs automatically.
-For example, if www.example.com/owncloud is the URL pointing to the ownCloud instance, the webroot is /owncloud.
+For example, if ```www.example.com/owncloud``` is the URL pointing to the ownCloud instance, the webroot is ```/owncloud```.
 When proxies are in use, it may be difficult for ownCloud to detect this parameter, resulting in invalid URLs.
  ```
  'overwritecondaddr' => '',
 ```